 Does your pastor, priest, or minister ever drop by your house unexpectedly?
-They're "in the neighborhood", and just want to chat with you for a few minutes.
+They're "in the neighborhood", and just want to stop by and chat with you for a few minutes.
 Do you welcome them in right away?
 Do you run through the house hiding the laundry sitting on the sofa?
 What happens next?
 Here he comes!

 The Pastor Comes by Your House